OrchardLANL/NonlinearEquations.jl/README.md

 Description
 -----------

-Nonlinear is a [Julia](http://julialang.org/) module that includes automatically differentiates systems of nonlinear equations.
+NonlinearEquations.jl is a [Julia](http://julialang.org/) module that includes automatically differentiates systems of nonlinear equations.
 It is used in the [DPFEHM](https://github.com/OrchardLANL/DPFEHM.jl) subsurface flow simulator.

 The [examples](https://github.com/OrchardLANL/NonlinearEquations.jl/tree/master/examples) are a good place to get started to see how to use NonlinearEquations.